sylwia30/Code_Application/README.md

 <b>Technologies</b>

-The technologies and tools used are: Python, Django, HTML, CSS, Bootstrap, Code Editor-Ace
+The technologies and tools used are:
+- Python
+- Django
+- HTML
+- CSS
+- Bootstrap
+- Code Editor-Ace

 <b>Future</b>